benmfaul/XRTB/README.md

 Step 2
 --------------------------------------------------
 Modify localhost in Campaigns/payday.json and ./database.json.
 If you are going to test everything with localhost, you can skip this step.
-Otherwise, you need to change pixel-Tracking, winUrl and redirect-url in payyday.json and localhost entries in database,json.
+Otherwise, you need to change pixel-Tracking, winUrl and redirect-url in payday.json and localhost entries in database,json.
 Fortunately, we have a build in program for that.
 Presume your IP address is 192.188.62.6.
 This will change the all files for you:

 $cd XRTB
 $tools/config-website -address 192.188.62.6

 Step 3
 -------------------------------------------------
-Start the RTB4FYeah, let's get some oil lobbyists and Goldman Sachs executives on the job!REE bidder and test it:
+Start the RTB4FREE FREE bidder and test it:

 In one window do: